instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 # Amina's updates on the telepresence robot

 ## Dec 2
-- Re-registered for the guest wifi (use registration code: 28112)
+- Re-registered for the guest wifi (use registration code: 28112).
+This is only valid for 7 days and needs to be renewed unless a permanent solution is found.
-- Found that the USB path to arduino is `/dev/ttyACM0`
+- Found that the USB path to arduino indeed is `/dev/ttyACM0`.

-To-DO:
+- Fixed serial communication!
+Tested that communication between RasPi - Arduino works and is ready to be programmed further ✅
+- Node server is up and running from RasPi

+Pending tasks:
 - Get a USB camera to test the media stream
+- Work with Alia for a permanent network solution

 ## Weekly Update <Nov 20 - 27>
 - Got a temporary workaround for networks (WiFi works)